-Poetry in America For Teachers is a semester-length professional development course designed specifically for secondary school educators interested in developing their expertise as readers and teachers of literature.
-In this course, available for professional development, undergraduate credit, or graduate credit, we will consider those American poets whose themes, forms, and voices have given expression to visions of the city since 1850.
+In Poetry in America: The City from Whitman to Hip Hop, available for professional development, undergraduate credit, or graduate credit, we will consider those American poets whose themes, forms, and voices have given expression to visions of the city since 1850.
 Beginning with Walt Whitman, the great poet of nineteenth-century New York, we will explore the diverse and ever-changing environment of the modern city – from Chicago to London, from San Francisco to Detroit – through the eyes of such poets as Carl Sandburg, Emma Lazarus, Edna St. Vincent Millay, Langston Hughes, Marianne Moore, Frank O’Hara, Gwendolyn Brooks, Allen Ginsberg, Robert Hayden, and Robert Pinsky, as well as contemporary hip-hop and spoken word artists.

-Poetry of the City is designed primarily for educators who would like to expand their own reading and teaching practice.
-Specifically, this course will develop teaching expertise relevant to the Common Core English Language Arts (ELA) standards in grades 6-12.
-Course participants will master advanced strategies for teaching students how to close read complex texts, and, relatedly, for facilitating productive classroom discussion centered on those texts.
+Course participants will master advanced strategies for close reading complex texts, and, relatedly, for facilitating productive discussion centered on those texts.
 Specifically, Poetry of the City is anchored in four approaches to close reading literary texts:

 - Making Observations, with a focus on such skills as gathering and drawing conclusions from textual evidence; noticing patterns; tracing the development of central ideas and themes; detecting shifts in voice, tone, and point of view; and drawing comparisons across texts.